I’m about to let you in on a secret.

 I accidentally found the coolest rooftop bar in Lisbon.
 Beautiful view, crisp white wine.
 Pretty cool all by itself.
 So what could make that even cooler??
 It also happens to be connected to a Gothic convent from the 1300s.
 For real.

-Before we went to Lisbon, I did a ton of research on where to eat and drink, and all the different great viewpoints in town.
+Before we visited, I did a ton of research on where to eat and drink, and all the different great viewpoints (including rooftop bars) in Lisbon.
 And there are a LOT.
 Because it’s so hilly, Lisbon’s got views for days.
 I had a long list of possibilities and with such a short time I knew we’d never hit even a fraction of them.

 But by the time we arrived in Lisbon (delayed by like 4 hours), dragged our bags to our Airbnb, and finally walked around the waterfront, Baixa neighborhood and Praça do Commercio, it was getting toward sunset and we weren’t near any of the viewpoints I’d scoped out (at least that I could tell).